willrburr/General-Python-Programs/README.md

 # General-Python-Programs
-The is repository contains an assortment of basic to intermediate python programs.
+The following is a breif description of each of the above programs.

 - The program __IterativeAndRecursiveCounting__ demonstrates three different ways to count vowels in a user defined string.
 The three methods are itteration, recusion and the build it method.